jhhung/PEAT/README.md

 =========
 PEAT, a fast and highly accurate adapter-trimming algorithm, designed specifically for paired-end sequencing.
 PEAT requires no a priori adapter sequence and significantly outperforms other widely used adapter trimmers in both simulated and real life paired-end sequencing libraries.
 Moreover, in order to process single-end sequencing data, we also provide single-end trimmer in PEAT.

-PEAT Tailor is released under GPLv2 with additional restriction so that is only applicable to individuals and non-profits and that any for-profit company must purchase a different license.
+PEAT is released under GPLv2 with additional restriction so that is only applicable to individuals and non-profits and that any for-profit company must purchase a different license.

 ##INSTALL